2010–11 Turkish Cup: Final

 The final was played in Kadir Has Stadium, Kayseri on 11 May 2011.
 This was the first time for Kayseri Kadir Has Stadium to host a cup final, which opened its gates in March 2009.
 The kick-off was at 20:00 EEST.
 The match ended on a 2-2 draw and there were no goals in the extra time.
-Beşiktaş J.K. went on to win the final on penalties.
+Beşiktaş went on to win the final on penalties.